elastic/kibana/src/core/MIGRATION.md

 #### Client-side architectural changes

+Client-side legacy plugin code is where things get weird, but the approach is similar - a new plugin definition wraps the business logic of the plugin while legacy functionality is "shimmed" temporarily.
+Ultimately, there are three high levels goals for client-side architectural changes:

+1. Move all webpack alias imports (`ui/`, `plugin/`, `uiExports/`) into the root shim(s)
+2. Adopt global new plugin definitions for all plugins
+3. Source of truth for all stateful actions and configuration should originate from new plugin definition

+How you accomplish these things varies wildly depending on the plugin's current implementation and functionality.

+Every plugin will add their global plugin definition via a `hack` uiExport, which will ensure that the plugin definition is always loaded for all applications.
+This is inline with how the plugin service works in the new platform.

+Plugins that "own" a uiExport will move

+* Plugin without app
+* Plugin with angular app
+* Plugin with react app

 Client-side legacy plugin code is where things get weird, but the approach is largely the same - in the public entry file of the plugin, we separate the legacy integrations with the new plugin definition using a temporary "shim".

 As before, let's start with an example legacy client-side plugin.
 This example integrates with core, consumes functionality from another plugin, and exposes functionality for other plugins to consume via `uiExports`.
 This would be the rough shape of the code that would originate in the entry file, which would be either `index.ts` or `<pluginname>.ts`: